 Achiote, Panama The oldest of the international alternative break trips, participants will work with a local community center focusing on environmental conservation and ecotourism.
 The group will experience the culture and customs of Panama while assisting a local organization (CEASPA) with construction and environmental projects.
 Previous participants have helped build a museum, done trail work, and have enjoyed getting familiar with the citizens, customs, and animals in the small village of Achiote.
 This is a flying trip and is perfect if you truly want to experience another culture and work with your hands!

 Atlanta, Georgia Partnering with the International Rescue Committee (IRC), this trip focuses on providing opportunities for refugees to thrive in America.
 Each year, thousands of refugees are invited by the U.S. government to seek safety and freedom.
 Forced to flee conflict or persecution, many have survived for years against incredible odds.
-They step off the plane with next to nothing but their dignity, hope and determination.
-In Atlanta and many other regional offices across the country, the IRC helps them rebuild their lives.
-This is our second year working with this agency and is a flying trip.
+They step off the plane with next to nothing but their dignity, hope, and determination.
+In Atlanta and many other regional offices across the country, the IRC supports them in reorienting their lives.
+Interact one-on-one with incredible humans and explore the great city of ATLANTA.
+This is a flying trip.

 Boulder Creek, California Beautiful Boulder Creek is home to YMCA Camp Campbell, a quirky, cool outdoor education camp set within the heart of the Redwood forest.
 Participants will serve as cabin counselors to a group of fifth and sixth grade students from schools all over Northern California from a variety of home backgrounds.
 As counselors, alternative breakers will partake in nature hikes, camp songs and activities, and overall engagement in outdoor youth education.
 Banana slugs and compost included!
 This is a spring flying trip specifically for 2nd year students at CSU.
 This camp provides an opportunity for students to learn with the campers and make connections as a role model to young people.
 This trip is planned in collaboration with Orientation and Transition Programs' Year 2 at CSU programming.